Partners

 Aachen, Germany

-RWTH's Virtual Reality and Immersive Visualisation Group hosts DC11, developing user-centred digital twin interfaces that integrate and spatially map multi-source NDE data for conservation professionals.
-The project applies visual analytics and immersive visualisation, with iterative co-design involving conservators and restorers.
-RWTH Aachen is one of Germany's leading technical universities and a European reference in human-computer interaction and scientific visualisation.
+RWTH's Virtual Reality & Immersive Visualisation Group hosts DC11, developing user-centred digital twin interfaces for conservation professionals.
+The project uses visual analytics and immersive VR to spatially integrate multi-source NDE data, designed iteratively with conservators and restorers.
+RWTH is a world reference in scientific visualisation and HCI.

 EU Contribution: € 290 272